NREL/BuildingsBench/docs/getting_started.md

 df = pq.read_table('puma={puma_id}', columns=['timestamp', bldg_id]).to_pandas().sort_values(by='timestamp')
 ```

+## Exploring the data

+See our dataset quick start [Jupyter notebook](https://github.com/NREL/BuildingsBench/blob/main/tutorials/dataset_quick_start.ipynb)

 ## CSV file format

+We use a simpler CSV file format to store smart meter timeseries data for real buildings, which make up most of the data in the evaluation suite.
 Most CSV files in the benchmark are named `building_id=year.csv` and correspond to a single building's energy consumption time series.
 The first column is the timestamp (the Pandas index), and the second column is the energy consumption in kWh.
 The timestamp is in the format `YYYY-MM-DD HH:MM:SS`.
 The energy consumption is in kWh.

 Certain datasets have multiple buildings in a single file.
 In this case, the first column is the timestamp (the Pandas index), and each subsequent column is the energy consumption in kWh for a different building.
 These columns are named by building id.
 The timestamp is in the format `YYYY-MM-DD HH:MM:SS`.
 The energy consumption is in kWh.